ChaoyinWei/gittest/README.md

 it is just for test the git
 creating a new branch

-creating a new branch feature1
+creating a new branch is quick